 Supplier-Product Relationship: As with core supplier data, this data can begin outside the scope of my data when it remains generic (e.g. Ford make Mustangs) to the specific (Ford made my Mustang).

 Requirements: This complex data type likely warrants a whole drill down blog post in its own right.
 It is the synthesis of individual and group needs and wants, expressed in data form.
 Ultimately these build out more from the Maslow root level, and are not just a simple list of things one is interested in buying or signing up for.
+In many cases requirements drives intentions, or intent data – the holy grail for marketers, and the primary bargaining chip the individual and the collective bring to the table in order to move beyond surveillance capitalism.

 Assets: Another data type that likely needs its own page.
 Where ‘requirements’ amount to ‘what i’m in the market for’, assets equate to ‘what i’ve got already.
 There are many relationships between the two.
 That said, not all things that are bought/ got (financial or data transactions) become an asset.
 I’m not going to log a tube of toothpaste for example (although may do as a recurring requirement).
 But i’d expect to log the larger, higher impact things I have or have bought over and above that done with the base level product/ service use data.
 There are further complications around asset data caused by gifting and onward sale/ disposal; the individual is better placed than anyone to ensure accuracy of this data.